Independent Comedians is a key aspect of comedy success. For a long time, the goal in stand-up was simple: get noticed by a big platform.

 Comedy is moving from a gatekeeper system to a creator system.

 Traditional platforms still matter.
-They can add reach and prestige.
+They add reach and prestige.

-But increasingly, they are amplifiers rather than entry points.
+But increasingly, they’re amplifiers – not entry points.

 Final thoughts